-Once I overheard a conversation discussing one prominent blogger who was (still is) very popular but faded out after he won an award.
-I was intrigued because I have actually met this particular person and was once an inspiration as I was starting the writing journey.
+Once I overheard a conversation discussing one prominent blogger who was (still is) very popular, but faded out after he won an award.
+I was intrigued because I have actually met this particular person and was once an inspiration as I was starting the writing/blogging journey.
 I agree that consistency is key, but sometimes you never know what happens when someone takes a break, albeit no matter how long or short it is.
-So many bloggers, YouTubers and generally all online creators take a break once in a while.
+So many bloggers, YouTubers and generally all digital content creators take a break once in a while.
 A mental break for that matter.
 Maybe this happens when you are trying to find your writing voice.
 Maybe it’s because you have a full-time job and have limited time to work on your own brand which actually got you the opportunity in the first place.
 Sometimes, you may be mentally exhausted or stuck in a mental rut and need a break.
 Many times, we may never know.
 To make it worse, comparing yourself to a work at home person compared to your full job never helps the situation.

 On occasion, I take breaks, more so during the first week of the month.
 Sometimes an entire month.
 It has become mentally engrained that every beginning of the month all I do is write one post or none and fill my notebook with a lot of content ideas, not necessarily for my blog but other projects.
 I consider this period as a look back period, a review of what I have done during the month and even what I haven’t.
 Sometimes, I can write 4 times a month, sometimes twelve.
 On either occasion, I have to look at what were the expectations?
 What were the challenges?
 Why was I not able to do particular posts?
 What were the emerging topics during the month?
 Was I able to highlight them?
 Can I do better next month?
 On occasion, I have been in a situation where I did not write any topic scheduled for the month but instead wrote on all emerging topics that appeared during the month.
 Generally, like life, sometimes there are high moments, sometimes there are low moments.
 Life will usually go on even when things don’t go according to plan.